-Management follows a similar approach as described in Note 2 for accounts and loans receivable in evaluating the adequacy of the allowance for doubtful accounts for pledges receivable.
-Management considers the allowance for doubtful accounts to be prudent and reasonable.
-Management believes that the allowance for doubtful accounts at June 30, 2016 is adequate to absorb any uncollectible pledges as of that date.
+allowance for doubtful accounts to be prudent and reasonable.
+Management believes that the allowance for doubtful accounts at June 30, 2017 is adequate to absorb any uncollectible pledges as of that date.

-Pledges receivable at June 30, 2016 and 2015 had the following restrictions:
+Pledges receivable at June 30, 2017 and 2016 had the following restrictions: